 Sometimes, however, you have to go the whole mile.
 Most people are already familiar with the concept of a facelift—a surgical procedure designed to reduce wrinkles and eliminate loose skin, wrinkles, jowls, or that “turkey wattle” excess neck skin.
 In the experienced hand of the plastic surgeons at Minneapolis Plastic Surgery, the results of facelift procedures have grown to look much more natural.
 In other words, your plastic surgeon will generally take very good care to make sure your facelift does not look tight, artificial, or somehow unnatural.

-In most cases, facelift scars are skillfully hidden in normal contours, under the jawline, or within the scalp.
+In most cases, facelift scars are skillfully hidden in normal contours in front of and behind the ears, or within the scalp.
 Excess skin is removed, deeper layers are returned to their more youthful positions, and the loose skin is pulled very precisely to restore youthful contours.
 It’s a great way to get the look you want for all of those selfies.
 But facelift results are long-lasting and can create a dramatic result.
 That said, if you’re looking for a visible before and after difference, and many of our patients are, the facelift is a great way to go.

 Find Out More About “Selfie Surgery”